Tyrocidine: Biosynthesis

-The biosynthesis of Tyrocidine is similar to Gramicidin S, and is achieved through the use of nonribosomal protein synthetases (NRPSs).
+The biosynthesis of tyrocidine is similar to that of gramicidin S, and is achieved through the use of nonribosomal protein synthetases (NRPSs).
 Its biosynthesis is via an enzymatic assembly consisting of 3 peptide synthetase proteins, TycA, TycB, and TycC, which contain 10 modules.
 The different tyrocidine analogues (A–D) are not produced by different enzymes, but rather by an enzyme system that is capable of incorporating different amino acids of structural similarity at specified sites.
 The amino acid sequence is determined by the organization of the enzyme and not by any RNA template.

 The tyrocidine synthetases TycA, TycB, and TycC are encoded on the tyrocidine operon.
 This consists of the three genes encoding for the three synthetases as well as three additional open reading frames (ORFs).
 These ORFs, labeled as TycD, TycE, and TycF are downstream of the three synthetase genes (see figure 2).
 TycD &TycE have the highest similarity to members of the ATP-binding cassette (ABC) transporter family which aid in the transport of substrates across a membrane.
 It has been suggested that the tandem transporters play a role in conferring resistance in the producer cell through tyrocidine secretion.
 TycF has been identified as a thioesterase (TE) and is similar to other TEs in bacterial operons used for encoding peptide synthetases.
 However, the precise function of these TEs remains unknown.
 The size of the peptide synthetases corresponds to the amount of activation they carry out.
 TycA is the smallest and activates a single amino acid from one module, TycB is intermediate in size and activates 3 amino acids with 3 modules, and TycC is the largest and activates 6 amino acids with 6 modules (See figure 3).